Do you need legal help? Using the King's Legal Clinic

 When do we offer appointments?

-We will generally hold appointments on Wednesdays afternoons and/or evenings.
-However, please bear in mind that appointments may need to be scheduled on other days depending on availability.
+Please bear in mind that appointments may need to be scheduled on other days depending on availability.

 How do I request an appointment?